cmu-phil/py-tetrad/pytetrad/R/DOCUMENTATION.md

 Click here for [Installation Instructions](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/INSTALLATION.md).

+RPyTetrad is an R interface for the search algorithms in the [Tetrad](https://github.com/cmu-phil/tetrad) package.
 This page will eventualy turn into some bonafide documentation; please be patient.
 For information on specific algorithms, tests, or scores, or if you'd like to watch some videos on causal search, please see the [Documentation Section on the Tetrad GitHub page](https://github.com/cmu-phil/tetrad#documentation). if you are familiar with Tetrad, these are the same algorithms, tests, and scores that are available in the Search box in the current Tetrad interface, and in the current py-tetrad, and will work exactly the same way.

 These algorithms output graphs in several formats, which we will document.
 Currently supported graph types are Java object (Tetrad EdgeListGraph), Python object (Causal-learn GeneralGraph), DOT, PCALG, , and Lavaan.